paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2009-06-23-historic_counties_and_psychoville.md

 date: '2009-06-23 00:30:00 +0100'
 location: Littlehampton, England
 excerpt: I've long been interested in the popular geography of Great Britain, but also annoyed by the continual government reorganisation that seeks to confuse it.
+images:
-image: 2009/06/historic_counties_and_psychoville.jpg
+- 2009/06/historic_counties_and_psychoville.jpg
 tags:
 - Television
 - Government
 - England
 discussion: closed
 ---
 {% include figure.html